TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 21/Isaiah 21.1.md

 ---

 The burden of the wilderness of the sea.
-As whirlwinds in the South sweep through, it cometh from the wilderness, from a terrible land.
+As whirlwinds in the South sweep through, it comes from the wilderness, from an awesome land.